zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/repo-schema/repo-schema.md

 1. In SQL Developer Web, connect to the Autonomous database to be used for the Spatial Studio repository as the **admin** user

 2. Create the schema for the Spatial Studio repository.
 The schema can have any name, but for consistency with other labs we use the name **studio_repo**.
 Password requirements for Oracle Autonomous Database is [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-users-create.html#GUID-72DFAF2A-C4C3-4FAC-A75B-846CC6EDBA3F).
-Make note of the pasword you select, as we will use it in later steps.
+Make note of the password you select, as we will use it in later steps.

     ```
    <copy>CREATE USER studio_repo